markwylde/google-to-ddg/README.md

 4. Click "Load unpacked".

-5. Navigate to the directly you unzipped this project into
+5. Navigate to the directory you unzipped this project into

 Done!
 Now anytime Google decides to show you a CAPTCHA, you can select a better search engine to go to